-A partial-wave analysis will certainly helps to pin down this issue, which again needs more high-quality data.
-This point has been noted by Belle collaboration \cite{Belle2007}: the future more data on the invariant mass spectrum of $K_s\pi$ combined with the angular analysis will elucidate the nature of scalar form factor and check various theoretical approach.
-We also notice that by precisely measuring the channel $\tau\to K_s\pi\nu$, i) the $|V_{us}|$ element can be determined, which is worth to do, at least, as another cross check of its extraction from exclusive decay mode, and for a review see e.g., Ref.~\cite{BellePhysicsBook}; ii) the peculiar and incomprehensible data points in bins 5-7 for the $K_s\pi$ mass spectrum are hopeful to clarify \cite{RoigPRD}; iii) the resonance parameters (mass and width) can be determined, which itself is an important topic of the hadron spectrum, with assisting us to understand more on the strong impact of intermediate resonances and their interference.
-We also notice that the large strong phase will be rendered in the resonance region, which together with the weak phase is a requisite for generating CPV.
-Again as stressed, to make a conclusive remark one needs ``precision'' in the measurement.
-We indeed need to enter into the ``precision'' era.
+However, from a pragmatic point of view, all these variants of form factor could describe the data for the total mass spectrum almost equally well.
+A partial-wave analysis will certainly help to pin down this issue, which again needs more high-quality data.
+This point has been noted by Belle collaboration \cite{Belle2007}: the future more data on the invariant mass spectrum of $K_s\pi$ combined with the angular analysis will elucidate the nature of scalar form factor and check various theoretical approaches.
+At STCF, high statistics of $\tau^{-}\to K_{S}\pi^{-}\nu_{\tau}$ can put strong constraints for the vector and scale form factors.
+Meanwhile, the precision in the determination of the form factor parameters can be improved.